NWMichl/openvuln/README.md

-# Autogenerate vulnerability reports for Cisco IOS, NX-OS and ACI
+# Vulnerability reports for Cisco IOS, NX-OS and ACI

 This Ansible playbook collects the software version of all devices in the inventory, queries the [Cisco PSIRT OpenVuln API](https://developer.cisco.com/psirt/) and generates a markdown report.